LeoJavaAI/Flask-Skeleton/README.md

     python scaffold.py scaffold/module.yaml

-#### Step 4 : Update the config file with your Database Username, Database Password, Database Name and Database Hostname
+#### Step 4 : Update the config file with your Database Username, Database Password, Database Name and Database Hostname.
+Uncomment/Comment the SQLALCHEMY_DATABASE_URI for the database you need to use

     vim config.py